Why I love Venice

 It reached its peak of power and influence in the 15-16th C Renaissance period.
 Conquered by Napoleon in the late 18th C and twice handed to the Austrians, the city finally became part of the new United Italian State.
 Following Napoleon’s fall, decline and decadence characterised the 18-19th C “Romantic” period and the influx of travellers, writers, poets, artists and moral decline.

 At its peak, Venice may have had a population of over 200,000 inhabitants.
 Now, the population has reduced to around 55,000 and is dependent on tourism, having over 20 million visitors annually; with many of the staff servicing this industry, commuting daily from the mainland.
 In tourist hot-spots such Piazza San Marco or the Rialto Bridge, one can be overcome by the sheer weight of humanity and its modern cultural icon the “selfie”.
 Yet within a few minutes, peace and solitude can be found in the city’s maze of back streets and canals.

 A declining population and workforce, subsidence, pollution, global warming and ironically too many visitors that strain its infrastructure; are all problems that needs to be addressed.
 A new balance between living and working must be found.
 Venice financially dependent on tourism needs to reassert itself; to avoid becoming some sort of historic theme park.
 Its future probably lies as a Centre of Excellence for culture, academia and business.

 It is ironic that historically for over a millennium the lagoon has ensured its security and survival, yet due to our changing climate; increasingly frequent high tides and flooding, now threatens this historic city.

-Let us hope that the new tidal barriers, now completed and undergoing testing; will secure the city’s future.
+Let us hope that the new tidal barriers, now completed and occasionally activated; will secure the city’s future.